Kamchatkan and Kuriles Volcanic Activity

 Aviation Colour Code is YELLOW

-The extrusive-effusive eruption of the volcano continues.
-The eruption is accompanied by gas-steam activity of the volcano and sometimes by the collapses of hot avalanches along the lava dome slopes.
+An extrusive-effusive eruption of the volcano continues.
+The eruption is accompanied by gas-steam activity of the volcano, and sometimes by an incandescence of the lava dome.
 Satellite data by KVERT showed a thermal anomaly over the volcano all week.

 IF YOU HAVE ANY QUESTIONS OR CONCERNS, PLEASE CONTACT: